SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/09-Homework.md

 But at the end of the day, the Poke Mon wants to keep **statistics** about how many pokes it has managed to do.

-The Poke Mon pokes his targe, and then proceeds to poke another target.
+The Poke Mon pokes his target, and then proceeds to poke another target.

 The **distance between his targets reduces his poke power**.